m0hamdan/Dog_Breed_Identification_App/README.md

 None

 ### Acknowledgements <a name="ack"></a>
-1. Udacity for providing the dogs images
+1. Udacity for providing the dogs images and jupyter notebook walkthrough

 ### Demo <a name="demo"></a>
 https://dog-breed.azurewebsites.net